The "Let Them Theory" Is Not a Management Strategy

 So, What Is the “Let Them” Theory?

-At its core, the “Let Them” theory is about letting go of control, especially over other people’s behavior.
-Instead of trying to manage, fix, convince, or chase people, you simply… let them be who they are going to be.
+At its core, “Let Them” is emotional detachment.
+Stop trying to control people.
+Stop chasing, rescuing, or manipulating outcomes.
+Stop bending yourself into shapes that no longer fit.
+Instead of trying to manage, fix, convince, or chase people, you simply… let them be who they are going to be and let them experience the natural consequences of their choices.

 Here is Mel describing it in her own words about a year ago: